FAQ

 What Should I Do If My Child’s Permanent Tooth Is Knocked Out?

-Find the tooth and rinse it gently in cool water (do not scrub or clean it with soap).
-If possible, replace the tooth in the socket immediately and hold it there with clean gauze or a wash cloth.
-If you can’t put the tooth back in the socket, place the tooth in a clean container with cold milk, saliva or water.
-Call our office immediately or call the emergency number if it’s after hours.
+If you can’t put the tooth back in the socket, place it in a clean container with cold milk, saliva, or water.
+Call our office immediately or the emergency number if it’s after hours.
 The faster you act, the better your chances of saving the tooth.

 What If A Tooth Is Chipped Or Fractured?